 Note: If you plan to use the XVM snapshot feature, you must leave enough room on the RAID disks for the snapshot repository.
 For example, if you have 3000 GiB of space on the RAID, you should not create a filesystem of more than 2400 GiB so that you can later create a repository of 600 GiB (20% of the size of the base filesystem).
 For information, see "XVM Snapshots" on page 5.

-You cannot use snapshot on CXFS or DMF filesystems or on high-availability (HA) clusters.
+You cannot use snapshot on CXFS or DMF filesystems.